Cognigy/Documentation/docs/_includes/ai/file-storage.md

        -----END PRIVATE KEY-----
        ```
        Save the key for later use.
-    9. Go to the Endpoint on the Cognigy.AI side, use the existing one or create a new one.
+    9. On the Cognigy.AI side, open the Project that contains the Endpoint for which you want to configure file uploads.
+In the left-side menu of the Project, select **Deploy > Endpoints**.
+On the **Endpoints** page, select one of the Endpoints that supports file uploads or create a new one.
     10. On the **Endpoints Settings** page, go to the **File Storage** section.
     11. From the **File Storage Provider** list, select **Google Cloud**.
     12. Next to **Google Cloud Connection**, click **+**.